Cryptococcus neoformans var. grubii H99 Database

 C. neoformans, a member of the Basidiomycota phylum of the fungi, is more closely related to mushrooms than to ascomycete fungi like Saccharomyces cerevisiae or Candida albicans or filamentous fungi such as Neurospora crassa or Aspergillus nidulans.

-This release of gene predictions for the serotype A isolate Cryptococcus neoformans var. grubii H99 is based on a new genomic assembly provided by Dr. Fred Dietrich at the Duke Center for Genome Technology.
-The new assembly consists of 14 nuclear chromosomes and a single 21 KB mitochondrial chromosome, and has resulted in a reduction of the estimated genome size from 19.5 to 18.9 Mb.
-Improvements in the assembly and in our annotation process have resulted in a set of 6,967 predicted protein products, 335 fewer than the previous release.
+The March 2013 release of gene predictions for the serotype A isolate Cryptococcus neoformans var. grubii H99 is based on a chromosome-based genome assembly provided by Dr. Fred Dietrich at the Duke Center for Genome Technology.
+Using RNA-seq from strand-specific and non-strand-specific libraries, we have updated the set of 6,962 predicted proteins in collaboration with Dr Guilhem Janbon at the Pasteur Institute.
+This work was supported by NIAID and by a grant from ANR (2010-BLAN-1620-01 program YeastIntrons) to GJ.
 A file mapping annotations between the current and previous versions may be downloaded here.

 Sequencing Cryptococcus neoformans Serotype A

-The Center for Genome Technology at Duke University Medical Center contributed ~2X coverage in plasmid reads to this assembly.
+The Center for Genome Technology at Duke University Medical Center contributed ~2X coverage in plasmid reads.
 The Broad Institute of MIT and Harvard produced additional whole-genome shotgun sequence from 4 kb & 10 kb plasmids, 40 kb Fosmids and 110 kb BACs.
 The H99 BAC library was constructed by Klaus Lengeler and Joseph Heitman at Duke University, finger printed and end sequenced by Jim Kronstad and the Vancouver Genome Sequence Centre, and provided by these investigators to the Broad Institute.
 Genomic DNA for the H99 libraries was provided by James Fraser in the Heitman lab at Duke University.
-All the reads were assembled with Arachne, the Whole Genome Assembler.
+All the reads were assembled with Arachne.

-The cDNA was provided by Dr. Doris Kupfer at University of Oklahoma.
+cDNA was provided by Dr. Doris Kupfer at University of Oklahoma.
 RNA of samples for strand-specific library construction and sequencing were provided by Yuan Chen at Duke University

 What is Cryptococcus neoformans?